rustwasm/wasm-bindgen/guide/src/examples/raytrace.md

 [code]: https://github.com/rustwasm/wasm-bindgen/tree/master/examples/raytrace-parallel

 **This is an unstable and experimental example** of using threads with WebAssembly and Rust, culminating in a parallel raytracer demo.
-Current requirements for viewing this demo are:
+The browser requirements are:

+* Firefox Nightly
+  - `SharedArrayBuffer` is enabled in `about:config` in Firefox
+* Google Chrome
+  - No flags required on recent versions of Chrome
-* Firefox Nightly - other browsers haven't implemented the proposed WebAssembly features yet.
+* other browsers haven't implemented the proposed WebAssembly features yet.
-* `SharedArrayBuffer` is enabled in `about:config` in Firefox

-This demo may also break over time as Firefox updates, but we'll try to keep it working!

 Locally to build this demo you'll need `xargo` and the `rust-src` rustup component, and afterwards `./build.sh` like other examples should build the